vincentvankrunkelsven/test-teach-editor/chapter1.md

 attachments :
   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

---- type:VideoExercise lang:r xp:50 skills:1 key:aa4faa9775
+--- type:VideoExercise lang:r xp:50 skills:1
 ## First, analyze some ratings

+this is a test

 *** =video_link
 //player.vimeo.com/video/154783078

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:2f7d1028bc
+--- type:MultipleChoiceExercise lang:r xp:50 skills:1
 ## A really bad movie testing
+test
 Have a look at the plot that showed up in the viewer to the right.
 Which type of movie has the worst rating assigned to it?

 *** =instructions